 Instead of withdrawing your entire investment at one go, aim to withdraw a small amount over regular intervals, such as monthly or yearly.
 This will allow the rest of your funds to remain invested in the market and continue to generate returns.
 It is also advisable to switch to less volatile instruments such as bonds and cash investments to reduce your risk.

 Note that in investing, the earlier you start, the better your outcome tends to be.
-However, do not be tempted to apply for a loan just so you can invest.
+However, do not be tempted to apply for a money loan just so you can invest.
 If the returns from your investment are lower than the interest on your loan, you will end up with a loss.
 This is highly likely as unsecured loans have interest rates that are higher than typical market returns.

 Cash savings